Updated 16 May 2022

 Lastly, I considered the risk.
 Taking all the figures into account, I judged that losing the guarantees of my DB pension did not pose too high a risk to my plans.
 With a transfer value of just over £800K, I could invest the sum in a relatively cautious strategy with a realistic target return of 3.5 per cent per annum.
 This would effectively match my forfeited pension, equating to around £28K a year.
 Admittedly this wouldn’t be guaranteed (unlike the DB pension) but the growth would be on top of the lump sum, which I could leave untouched for my wife or daughters in the future.
 If my investment strategy gives returns which exceed this level, I could either take out the extra growth as needed, or leave it in the fund to offset the effects of inflation.
 Continued growth might allow for increased withdrawals in the future.

 It bears repeating at this stage that no-one should contemplate doing anything like this without first taking expert advice.
-Even as a financial adviser myself, I was grateful to have two other pension transfer specialists at Cockburn Lucas peering over my shoulder every step of the way!
+Even as a financial adviser myself, I was grateful to have two other pension transfer specialists at my firm peering over my shoulder every step of the way!
 The FCA advise that all DB scheme members should be treated as if they are going to stay put, and a very strong case must be made to consider a transfer out.

 Now that I was confident in my own decision, I needed to decide on an appropriate investment solution that was likely to deliver my required returns.
 It would need to stay the course over 30 years, in the kind of unpredictable world that had already delivered Brexit and Trump.